scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 cloud computing and allows users to launch massive workloads at scale from within their Python environment.

-We have demonstrated Cloudknot's ability to handle complicated data and software dependencies using real-world examples from neuroimaging and microscopy.
+We have demonstrated Cloudknot's ability to execute complex algorithms over vast quantities of data using real-world examples from neuroimaging and microscopy.
 And we've included analyses that show Cloudknot's performance compared to other distributed computing frameworks.
 On one hand, scaling charts like the ones in Figures :ref:`fig.nargsscaling`, :ref:`fig.syssizescaling`, and :ref:`fig.mribenchmark` are important because they show potential users the relative cost in execution time of using Cloudknot compared to other distributed computing platforms.

 On the other hand, the timing results in this paper, indeed most benchmark results in general, measure the bare execution time, capturing